9 Black Owned Etsy Art And Jewelry Shops for Ethical Empowerment

 Simply put, when you support a BIPOC (Black, Indigenous, People of Color) entrepreneur, you’re supporting a world that is more just.
 You’re helping to elevate artisans that might not otherwise have equal opportunities to succeed.

 And we happen to think that Etsy is one of the best platforms for doing so.
 Not only does Etsy provide an equal footing for small businesses to get their start, but they provide an ethical footing, too.
-As one of the most ethical online stores, Etsy offsets all carbon emissions produced from shipping!
+As one of the most ethical online stores, and best alternatives to Amazon, Etsy offsets all carbon emissions produced from shipping!

 And you can order from absolutely anywhere in the world.
 Though, shopping domestically is still preferred from an environmental standpoint.